explosion/sense2vec/README.md

 twist on [word2vec](https://en.wikipedia.org/wiki/Word2vec) that lets you learn more interesting and detailed word vectors.
-For an interactive example of the technology, see our [sense2vec demo](https://demos.explosion.ai/sense2vec) that lets you explore semantic similarities across all Reddit comments of 2015.
+For an interactive example of the technology, see our [sense2vec demo](https://demos.explosion.ai/sense2vec) that lets you explore semantic similarities across all Reddit comments of 2015 and 2019.
 This library is a simple Python implementation for loading and querying sense2vec models.

 🦆 **Version 1.0 out now!**
 [Read the release notes here.](https://github.com/explosion/sense2vec/releases/)